drewgolden/balena-ads-b/README.md

  13. Specify the other settings in the FlightAware lightbox according to your personal preferences.
 Close the lightbox.
  14. Finally, verify that FlightAware is receiving data from your receiver.
 You'll find your receiver's dashboard by clicking on the *My ADS-B* top menu item at [flightaware.com](https://www.flightaware.com).

-## Part 4 – Configure FlightRadar24
+## Part 4 – Configure Flightradar24
-### Alternative A: Port an existing FlightRadar24 receiver
+### Alternative A: Port an existing Flightradar24 receiver
-If you have previously set up a FlightRadar24 receiver and want to port it to balena, you only have to do the following steps:
+If you have previously set up a Flightradar24 receiver and want to port it to balena, you only have to do the following steps:

  1. Head back to the balena dashboard and your device's page.
 Click on the *Device Variables*-button – *D(x)*.
-Add a variable named `FR24_KEY` and paste the value of your existing FlightRadar24 key, e.g. `dv4rrt2g122g7233`.
-The key is located in the FlightRadar24 config file, which is usually found here: `/etc/fr24feed.ini`.
+Add a variable named `FR24_KEY` and paste the value of your existing Flightradar24 key, e.g. `dv4rrt2g122g7233`.
+The key is located in the Flightradar24 config file, which is usually found here: `/etc/fr24feed.ini`.
 (If you are unable to locate your old key, retrieve or create a new one it by following the steps in alternative B.)
  2. Restart the *fr24feed* application under *Services* by clicking the "cycle" icon next to the service name.

-### Alternative B: Setup a new FlightRadar24 receiver
+### Alternative B: Setup a new Flightradar24 receiver
-If you have not previously set up a FlightRadar24 receiver that you want to reuse, do the following steps:
+If you have not previously set up a Flightradar24 receiver that you want to reuse, do the following steps:

  1. Head back to your device's page on the balena dashboard.
  2. Inside the *Terminal* section, click *Select a target*, then *fr24feed*, and finally *Start terminal session*.
- 3. This will open a terminal which lets you interact directly with your FlightRadar24 container.
+ 3. This will open a terminal which lets you interact directly with your Flightradar24 container.
  4. At the prompt, enter `fr24feed --signup`.
  5. When asked, enter your email address.
- 6. You will be asked if you have a FlightRadar sharing key.
+ 6. You will be asked if you have a Flightradar24 sharing key.
 Unless you have one from the past that you would like to reuse, press return here.
  7. If you want to activate multilateration, type `yes` at the next prompt.
 If you have restricted bandwidth available, consider leaving it off by typing `no`.
  8. Enter the receiver's latitude.
 This should be the exact same value that you entered in the `LAT` variable in part 1.
  9. Enter the receiver's longitude.
 This should be the exact same value that you entered in the `LON` variable in part 1.